leebrother/Pokemon/README.md

 	>pod install
 	>cd ..

 **Please note, there may be warnings displayed because of version mismatches.
-These warning can be ignored as long as it can build.**
+These warnings can be ignored as long as it can build.**

 In the App.tsx file, React Navigator tags need to be added.
 Make sure you first import both NavigationContainer and createNativeStackNavigator from
 React Navigation by typing in the following at the top of the app.tsx file: